Strawberry Salad combines sweet berries, juicy oranges, tart cranberries, and the most flavorful citrus dressing for the ultimate salad.

-Ingredients In Strawberry Salad
+Strawberry Salad Ingredients

 • Greens: You can use mixed green or spinach in this salad.
-If using spinach, I like to remove big stems.

 • Fruit: Use ripe strawberries and clementines for the best sweetness.

-• Cranberries: I love sweetened cranberries, dried tart cherries are another favorite.
+• Cranberries: I love sweetened cranberries; dried tart cherries are another favorite.

 • Feta: If you aren’t a fan of feta, try goat cheese.

-How To Make Strawberry Salad
+How To Make This Strawberry Salad Recipe

 Quick Tip

-A Few Quick Tips
+A Couple Quick Tips

 Salad Variation Ideas